1,000+ Opportunities

 Programs can include but are not limited by, the following offerings: STEM Scholarships (Camps, Extracurricular, Undergraduate, Graduate, Doctoral) Research Opportunity Awards Research Experiences for Undergraduates Early STEM Education Programs Early-Career Academic Pathways Programs STEM Careers for Veterans, Underserved, Minorities, and the Physically or Mentally Disabled

-Based on current listing details, eligibility includes: US-based schools and large STEM-related organizations interested in creating youth tech competitions.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: US-based schools and large STEM-related organizations interested in creating youth tech competitions.
+Confirm the full requirements in the official notice before applying.